learn-co-curriculum/cssi-6-oo-python-warmup/README.md

-# Object-oriented Python Day 6 Warm-up!
+# Object-Oriented Python Day 6 Warm-up!

 ## Instructions:
 Fork and clone this lab, then complete the exercises below.